xenomorphWarrior97/tremendous-container-demo/README.md

 ## Local Development

 - Use the requirements.yml file to create a conda environment that contains all the dependencies required to do local development on this repo for the Python and C++ apps.
 - To do devevelopment for the rust application, it is reccomended you install rust/cargo on your host system.
-Install instructions are available from the official (Rust website)[https://www.rust-lang.org/tools/install]:
+Install instructions are available from the official [Rust website](https://www.rust-lang.org/tools/install):